shipyardapp/Shipyard-Documentation/docs/tutorials/create-fleet-with-api.md

 ```
 2. Ensure that the `requests` package is installed by running `pip install requests` or `pip3 install requests`.

 3. Insert your Shipyard API Key, Organization ID, and Project ID into the code that you pasted.
+You can find your Project ID in the URL in Shipyard: app.shipyardapp.com/Shipyard%20Tutorials/projects/`d93de112-5d5a-40a9-b1cd-f329d504ab82`/fleets

 4. Run the script.
 If the API call is successful, you will receive the YAML printed back to you with the print statement at the end of the script.

 ![](../.gitbook/assets/shipyard_2023_02_13_10_29_49.png)